defano/wyldcard/README.md

 ## Parts and Properties

-A _part_ is a scriptable user interface element that appears on a card (i.e., a button or a field).
+A _part_ is a scriptable user interface element.
+Buttons, fields, cards, backgrounds and the stack itself are parts.

-A part maintains a set of _properties_ that describe various aspects of the part like its name, id, size and location on the card.
-Modifying a part's properties modifies the way it appears and behaves on the card.
-See the section below for details about these properties.
+A part maintains a set of _properties_ that describe various aspects of the part like its name, id, size and location.
+Modifying a part's properties modifies the way it appears and behaves.

-HyperTalk Java treats properties as "first class" containers which may be accessed in whole or by chunk using the `get`, `set` or `put` commands (this is not quite true in Apple's HyperCard).
+HyperTalk Java treats properties as "first class" containers which may be accessed in whole or by chunk using the `get`, `set` or `put` commands (this was not quite true in HyperCard).

 ### Referring to Parts